-The book readings are designed to introduce students to the varied interactions of Native and Colonial America, the differing approaches taken by French and English colonial powers towards Native nations, and promote critical thinking.
+The book readings are designed to introduce students to the world of Crusades, the socio-economic and political growth and fall of the Crusader states, and promote critical thinking.
 The reading synthesis is designed to build knowledge and skills related to the study of history including but not limited to: reading comprehension, interpretation and synthesis, critical thinking, time management and writing in Standard English.